-A Walk-Through of the Keyword Planner
+A Walk-Through Of The Google Keyword Planner

-First thing you’ll want to do is make a list of words that describe the product or service of your company.
+If you’re new to Google Ads as a marketing platform, the first thing you’ll want to do is make a list of words that describe the product or service of your company.
 To get a good little list started, pretend to describe your product/service to someone who knows nothing about the company.
 These words should be ideal search queries that online users will type up to find your company.

 You’re now ready to start using the Keyword Planner.

 The Keyword Planner can be accessed by clicking on the “Tools” tab within your Google Ads account.
 It can be identified by the little wrench at the top right-hand corner.

 You’ll find the Keyword Planner button right under the “Planning” section.

 Here’s what the Keyword Planner looks like initially.

 Google presents you with two options to begin your keyword research.
 The first is the “Find new keywords” section and the second is the “Get search volume and forecasts” section.

 You’ll also notice there’s a way for you to select other active Google Ads accounts at the top of this page.
 Most likely, you would already be in the account you want to be doing research on, but this allows you to maneuver through your accounts interchangeably.